-Note that "text Interpress" provides, in addition to text imaging operators, the ability to make horizontal and vertical strokes and rectangles.
+Note that the Text subset provides, in addition to character imaging operators, the ability to make horizontal and vertical strokes and rectangles.
 Moreover, text may be oriented horizontally or vertically, subject to the easy net transformations available (§ 5.1.2).